-1. Attempting, in any way, to persuade Department of Buildings personnel to expedite permit processing, or advocating, in any way, that a request for expedited permit processing be approved by Department of Buildings personnel.

-2. Attempting, in any way, to persuade Plan Examiners or other Department of Buildings personnel to adopt a particular interpretation of the building code or attempting to influence their decision to approve a particular set of plans submitted as part of an application.

-3. Attempting, in any way, to persuade Aldermen, employees of the Mayor's office, or any other City employee or official to intercede in, promote or influence the permit application process in any of the following ways: a) requesting expedited permit processing; b) attempting to persuade Plan Examiners or other Department of Buildings personnel to adopt a particular interpretation of the building code; c) attempting to influence the decision of Plan Examiners or other Department of Buildings personnel to approve a particular set of plans submitted as part of an application.
+- 1. Attempting, in any way, to persuade Department of Buildings personnel to expedite permit processing, or advocating, in any way, that a request for expedited permit processing be approved by Department of Buildings personnel. - 2.
+Attempting, in any way, to persuade Plan Examiners or other Department of Buildings personnel to adopt a particular interpretation of the building code or attempting to influence their decision to approve a particular set of plans submitted as part of an application. - 3.
+Attempting, in any way, to persuade Aldermen, employees of the Mayor's office, or any other City employee or official to intercede in, promote or influence the permit application process in any of the following ways: a) requesting expedited permit processing; b) attempting to persuade Plan Examiners or other Department of Buildings personnel to adopt a particular interpretation of the building code; c) attempting to influence the decision of Plan Examiners or other Department of Buildings personnel to approve a particular set of plans submitted as part of an application.

-This kind of information is valuable only if it is made clearly relevant and easily available to expeditors and others involved in land use matters, including government officials such as local legislators, planning and zoning commission members, and planning staff.
+This kind of information is valuable only if it is made easily available to expeditors and others involved in land use matters, including government officials such as local legislators, planning and zoning commission members, and planning and building department staff.

-Advice Online: Advice is too often an afterthought in a lobbying oversight program's website.
+Advice Online.
+Advice is too often an afterthought in a lobbying oversight program's website.
 When any office other than an ethics program manages a lobbying program, it tends to ignore the importance of advice.
 A major exception is the New York City clerk's office, which has a Contact the Lobbying Bureau page.
-Even Toronto's lobbying registrar's website does not encourage lobbyists and principals to call for advice.
-And yet in 2013, Toronto's lobbying registrar had 2,410 telephone inquiries, in addition to inquiries via email or in person.
+Even a small-print exhortation to contact the registrar with questions toward the bottom of the Toronto's lobbying registrar's homepage led to 2,410 telephone inquiries in 2013, in addition to inquiries via e-mail and in person.